Extra-judicial political repression in 1968 (2.1)

 68. Grigory Svirsky

-a prose writer and member of the Writers’ Union; he made a speech on censorship and the revival of Stalinism at a Party meeting of Moscow writers and has since been expelled from the Party by the Party district committee.
+Prose writer and member of the Writers’ Union; made a speech on censorship and the revival of Stalinism at a Party meeting of Moscow writers.
+Expelled from the Party by the Party district committee.

 69. Dmitry Segal

-linguist at the Institute of Slavonic Studies, signed the Letters of the 31 and 170, defence of his dissertation indefinitely postponed.
+Linguist, Institute of Slavonic Studies, signed the Letters of the 31 and 170.
+Defence of dissertation indefinitely postponed.

 70. Fedot Suchkov